lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 func lessOrEqualTo : or(lessThan($0, $1), equalUint($0,$1))
 ```
 defines a function with two arguments for the relation $\le$ between byte arrays, interpreted as big-endian integers.

+In the library, definition of the function takes form of a _function descriptor_.

 ### Bytecode
 So far we introduced the _source form_ of the expression.
 The source is a human-readable form, while the canonical form of expression, used in libraries and embedded in the transactions, is its **bytecode**.